d4n3sh/thedaneshproject/content/posts/2010-03-31-sort-files-by-size.md

   - 889914425

 ---
-Here&#8217;s how to sort files by size in Linux.
+Here's how to sort files by size in Linux.

 Standard;